Overview

 Best Practices

-1. Use HTTPS: Always use HTTPS URLs for your webhook endpoints to ensure data security
+1. Use HTTPs: Always use HTTPs URLs for your webhook endpoints to ensure data security

-3. Monitor Status: Regularly check your webhook status and response codes
+2. Monitor Status: Regularly check your webhook status and response codes

-4. Error Handling: Implement proper error handling for webhook processing
+3. Error Handling: Implement proper error handling for webhook processing